Waiting Period After Bankruptcy for a Conventional Loan

 Public Service Loan Forgiveness (PSLF)

-Payments made as part of an income-driven repayment plan also qualify as payments toward the PSLF.
+Payments made as part of an income-driven repayment plan also qualified as payments toward the PSLF.

-Perhaps the most popular program created by the CARES Act was known as the Paycheck Protection Program, or PPP.
-It is essentially a new loan backed by the Small Business Administration aimed at helping small businesses continue employing their workers during the pandemic.
+Perhaps the most popular forgivable loan program was the Paycheck Protection Program, or PPP.
+It was a new loan backed by the Small Business Administration aimed at helping small businesses continue employing their workers during the pandemic.

 The money handed out under the program was a loan that could turn into a forgivable grant if the recipient met certain qualifications.